usc-isi-digelements/image-thumbnail/README.md

 # image-thumbnail

-A Polymer Element showing a stylized image thumbnail.
+A Polymer Element showing a stylized image thumbnail with on-click behavior.

 ### Example
 ```html